Armed with the right information, you can reap the financial benefits of an RPM program — and provide your patients with even better care.

 Learn important statistics and what every organization should know about remote patient monitoring.

 That remote patient monitoring is experiencing rapid adoption, as we're seeing at Prevounce, comes as no surprise, considering the significant and wide-spread benefits to providers.
 In short, RPM is an efficient and effective way for practitioners to closely monitor a patient's chronic health conditions without requiring the patient to physically visit an organization.
+Physicians have sung the praises of RPM and spoke highly of their remote patient monitoring experiences.

-If you need convincing of remote patient monitoring's benefits, just consider some of the recent statistics about RPM’s growing adoption rate that have been shared:
+If you need convincing of remote patient monitoring's benefits, just consider some of the statistics about RPM’s growing adoption rate that have been shared:

 Nearly nine out of 10 healthcare providers indicated that they had invested in or were evaluating remote patient monitoring technologies, according to the American Medical Association.